decurtoidiaz/ce4/README.md

 # ce4
 Cycle-consistent Generative Adversarial Networks for Neural Style Transfer using data from Chang’E-4

+<a href="https://ieee-dataport.org/open-access/cycle-consistent-generative-adversarial-networks-neural-style-transfer-using-data-ce-4">IEEE DataPort.
+Link to data from CE4 and CE3.</a>

 <p align="center">
 <img src="ce4_01.png" width="800">
 </p>